Lichen Simplex Chronicus

 What is Lichen simplex chronicus?

-A skin condition characterized by thickened skin due to repeated scratching.
+A skin condition characterized by thickened, scaly, and itchy skin patches.

-What are the symptoms of Lichen simplex chronicus?
+What are the common symptoms of Lichen simplex chronicus?

 What causes Lichen simplex chronicus?